 ERP, on the other hand, is an operational system chock full of operational and transactional data.
 It will give you an exact view of your business from an operational perspective, but it is not built to perform trend analyses or give you high-level overviews.
 It is a tool centred around delivering operational insights.

 BI is built as an Online Analytical Processing system (OLAP), to provide robust analytical capabilities, such as high-speed access to reports, dashboard management and the development of balanced scorecards.
 BI also comes with advanced analytical features that allow you to view data from different sources on one page, and in the format or perspective you need.

 ERP, on the other hand, is an Online Transaction Processing system (OLTP), used to record transactions as and when they take place.
-The data architecture of ERP software is designed to provide high-speed transaction recording, while keeping disk space utilization at a minimum.
+The data architecture of ERP software is designed to provide high-speed transaction recording, while keeping data space utilization at a minimum.

 Agility vs. efficiency

-ERP software, on the other hand, is built to deliver efficiencies to an organisation.
+ERP software, on the other hand, is built to deliver efficiencies to an organization.
 These efficiencies come in many forms: better interdepartmental communication, IT cost savings and business process efficiencies.
 Both Gartner and CIO.com believe that proper ERP implementation can improve an organisation’s overall performance.